delind/bc4_gnu_linker_format/README.md

 # bc4_gnu_linker_format
-Beyond Compare 4 GNU Linker script format
+GNU Linker script syntax rules for Beyond Compare 4.
+When importing settings, select only the linker format (should be the only option).

+Created from the GNU Linker documentation V2.27.90.
+No guarantees on completeness.